js302/ReStore/README.md

 - **Local Storage**: Backup to local drives, external drives, or network shares
 - **Cloud Platforms**: Support for Google Drive, Amazon S3, and GitHub storage
+- **Per-Path Storage**: Configure different storage destinations for each watched directory
-- **Multi-destination**: Use different storage backends for different backup types
+- **Per-Component Storage**: Use different storage backends for system backups (programs, environment, settings)
+- **Global Fallback**: Set a default storage type that applies when no specific storage is configured
+- **Multi-destination**: Seamlessly use multiple storage providers simultaneously

 ### Smart File Handling